kshurik/rekkobook/jupyter_books/_build/html/_sources/index.md

 ## Motivation behind this handbook
 In most projects where I was involved classic ML models were used and there are so many guides and handbooks about them that is very easy to get started researching.
-However, recommendations and ranking problem take special position among other problems because they face many difficulties in production-ready usage: custom backend architecture, data streaming, runtime SLA, heavy models for embeddings etc.
+However, recommendations and ranking problem take special place among other problems because they face many difficulties in production-ready usage: custom backend architecture, data streaming, runtime latency, heavy models for embeddings etc.
 Unfortunately, I could not find a resource where all this knowledge would be up-to-date with overview of various algorithms explained in theory and backed up by code.
 Therefore, I decided to refresh everything I did and learn and structure into